themarcusaurelius/trailToad/README.md

     <img src="https://imgur.com/3qS6LaF.png">
 </p>

 Today, having a modern and attractive website is at the forefront of any business.
-BigCommerce is revolutionizing the way retailers can run their online shopping experiences to allow for more provoking user interactions full of rich engaging content.
-Owners are now able to launch a full product line in minutes and can make timely updates to any aspect of their e-commerce site without delay.
+BigCommerce is revolutionizing the way retailers can run their online shopping experiences to allow for more provoking user interactions full of rich and engaging content.
+With Bigcommerce, owners are now able to launch a full product line in minutes and can make timely updates to any aspect of their e-commerce site without delay.

 But did you know that BigCommerce also provides a powerful API to help you jumpstart your own custom online shop quickly?
 You can build out your 100% taylor-made site using the tech-stacks of your choosing and easily tap into BigCommerce’s resources to bring everything to life.